cl-unrc-lab/Tolerange/README.md

 # Installing Gurobi

 Gurobi is a commercial linear solver thus you need a licence to be able to use the library.
 Free academic licence are provided by [Gurobi](www.gurobi.com).
-We have tested Tolerange with Gurobi v10.0.3, for running the tool with Gurobi please download this version for your architecture at [Gurobi Download](https://www.gurobi.com/downloads/), you have to be logged into your account for accessing the page.
+We have tested Tolerange with **Gurobi v10.0.3**, for running the tool with Gurobi please download this version for your architecture at [Gurobi Download](https://www.gurobi.com/downloads/), you have to be logged into your account for accessing the page.

 The steps for installing Gurobi in Ubuntu are as follows: